Notre Dame Award

 In a Ukrainian Weekly story, Archbishop Gudziak said he considers the developmentally disabled “professors of human relations … We need the gifts they have.
 They don’t care if you’re a rector, a doctor or how rich you are.
 What they force us to confront is the most important pedagogical question of all: Can you love me?”

-In 2012, Pope Benedict XVI appointed Archbishop Gudziak as head of the archeparchy serving Ukrainian Catholics in France, Belgium, the Netherlands, Luxembourg and Switzerland.
+Before his current appointment in Philadelphia, he was head of the archeparchy serving Ukrainian Catholics in France, Belgium, the Netherlands, Luxembourg and Switzerland.
 He is the author of more than 50 papers on the history of the Church, theological training and other topics, and last year received an honorary doctor of humane letters degree from Syracuse.

 Colectivo Solecito de Veracruz, 2018